 Why use cloud computing?

 Cloud computing saves business time and money by boosting productivity and improving collaboration and promoting innovation.
 While other companies have trepidations regarding the safety of the cloud, SME cloud adoption is on the rise.
-Facts from the New Jersey Institute of Technology provides evidence about why businesses implement cloud technology.
+Facts from the New Jersey Institute of Technology provide evidence about why businesses implement cloud technology.
 It turns out that the top drivers for cloud computing adoption comprise: improved data backup services/ disaster recovery (42 percent), 24-hour access to data (40 percent), cost savings (38 percent), reduced on-site infrastructure needed (35 percent), and flexibility in the amount of capacity needed (35 percent).
+Learn more about the essential skills of cloud computing you need to be aware of here.

 Here we state the reasons why your small business deserves the conveniences that cloud computing offers: